pedrohso7/CleanArchitetureMobileProjectTemplate/README.md

 <h4>Dependency Injection</h4>

 <p align="justify">
-The dependency injection follows the diagram on the beggining of this document, in other words, datasources are injected on repositories, repositories are injected on usecases and usecases are injected on the presentation controller.
+The dependency injection follows the diagram on the beggining of this document, in other words, datasources are injected on repositories, repositories are injected on usecases and usecases are injected on the presentation.
 Modular made it easy, fortunately.
 </p>

 <p align="justify">